Rebirth of Mothra III: Plot

-Belvera begs Lora to see reason and work with her, but to no avail.
-Shota, letting himself get sent inside the dome, soon finds Lora and urges her to help Mothra; however, she attacks him.
-Belvera stops Lora and Shota helps her break free of Ghidorah's spell.
+Shota lets Ghidorah send him inside the dome, where he finds Lora and urges her to help Mothra; however, she attacks him.
+Belvera tells Lora to stop and tells Shota to look at Lora, eventually breaking Ghidorah's spell.
 As Lora passes out, her dagger combines with Moll's.
-Realizing the Elias Triangle represents her and her sisters, Belvera uses her dagger and unit to merge with the other swords, transforming into one super sword and uses it in attempts to break the dome.

-At Shota's urging, Lora sends her powers to Mothra, allowing her to immobilize Ghidorah, defeating him by dropping him in a volcano, but unaware a severed piece of the dragon's tail burrowed underground.
-Grievously injured during the fight and burnt from the volcano, Mothra crashes to the ground and dies.
-However, three ancient Mothra larvae appear and encase Mothra in a silk webbing.
+Realizing that the Elias Triangle represents her and her sisters, Belvera uses her dagger and unit to merge with the other swords, transforming into one super sword, and uses it in attempts to break the dome.
+After recovering, Lora sends her powers to Mothra, allowing him to immobilize and kill Ghidorah by dropping him in a volcano, but unaware a severed piece of his tail has burrowed underground.
+Fatally wounded during the fight and burnt from the volcano, Mothra crashes to the ground and dies.
+However, three ancient Mothra larvae appear and encase him in a silk cocoon.

-In the present, Ghidorah and the dome disappear, freeing the captives.
-Shota reunites with his siblings and join Belvera and Lora as they stand vigil over Moll, but Ghidorah reemerges and recaptures the children, having regenerated from the severed tail.
-Belvera and Lora join forces to fight Ghidorah until a revived Mothra emerges from an egg buried under the hill-side, as Armor Mothra.
-Using her new powers, she combats and disintegrates Ghidorah into ashes, saving everyone from his wrath.
-Afterward, she evolves into Eternal Mothra and tells Belvera and Lora to channel their powers through their sword to revive Moll.
+In the present, Ghidorah and the dome disappear, freeing the children.
+Shota reunites with his siblings and join Belvera and Lora as they stand vigil over Moll.
+However, Ghidorah reappears and recaptures the children, having regenerated from the severed tail.
+Belvera and Lora then join forces to fight Ghidorah until Mothra emerges from the cocoon buried under the hillside, reborn as Armor Mothra.
+He does battle with Ghidorah and ultimately disintegrates him, saving everyone from his wrath.
+Afterward, he evolves into Eternal Mothra and tells Belvera and Lora to channel their powers through their sword to revive Moll.
 After they do so, the sword disappears, and Moll revives.
 After a brief touching reunion of all three Elias sisters, Belvera flies off.
 As the children are released once more and reunite with their parents, Shota and his family watch as Moll, Lora, Fairy, and Mothra fly off into the sunset.